WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### Which coins can I select for CoinJoins?
-You can select any coin, as long as the total sum reaches the mininum to register (usually ~0.1 BTC).
+You can select any coin, as long as the total sum reaches the minimum to register (usually ~0.1 BTC).

 :::